begedin/bego/priv/blog/2024/08-16-advanced-inserts-with-ecto.md

 Repo.insert_all(Metric, source)
 ```

-Ok, so now it's just a single trip to the database, but I can aknist guarantee in this basic example, it's overall slower.
+Ok, so now it's just a single trip to the database, but I can almost guarantee in this basic example, it's overall slower.

 In other examples, it often WILL be faster, but not as fast as it could be.